NanniCandido/data_movement_and_integration/README.md

 ## 📌 Project Overview

-This project conducts an exploratory analysis of the dataset **"Nutrition, Physical Activity, and Obesity - Behavioral Risk Factor Surveillance System"** (available on [DATA.GOV](https://www.data.gov/)), with the objective of uncovering patterns and trends related to nutrition, physical activity, and obesity across the United States.
-The analysis is performed using Python, with a focus on Object-Oriented Programming (OOP) principles and the use of core libraries such as **Pandas**, **NumPy**, and **Apache Spark**.
+This project was developed as the final assignment for the Data Movement and Integration course, where we learned and explored the Python programming language.
+It conducts an exploratory analysis of the dataset "Nutrition, Physical Activity, and Obesity - Behavioral Risk Factor Surveillance System" (available on DATA.GOV), with the objective of uncovering patterns and trends related to nutrition, physical activity, and obesity across the United States.
+The analysis is performed using Python, with a focus on Object-Oriented Programming (OOP) principles and the use of core libraries such as Pandas, NumPy, and Apache Spark.

 To complement the analysis, we also used the **"yellow_tripdata_2015-01.csv"** dataset from [Kaggle](https://www.kaggle.com/datasets) to evaluate time and memory performance differences between **Pandas** and **Spark** when processing large datasets.